 Which countries are on the travel amber list?

-There are currently 149 countries on the amber list, which includes: Belgium, Canada, Cyprus, Finland, France, Germany, Greece, Italy, Mauritius, Morocco, Poland, Portugal and the Azores (but not Madeira), Spain, Sweden, Thailand and the USA.
-From 19 July, the Balearic Islands and British Virgin Islands will be moved to the amber list.
+There are currently 140 countries on the amber list, which includes: Belgium, Cyprus, Finland, France, Greece, Italy, Mauritius, Morocco, Poland, mainland Portugal, Spain, Sweden, Thailand and the USA.

 Can I take a holiday to countries on the amber list?

-If you are double-jabbed, you will not need to quarantine when you return home, however you will need to take a pre-departure test before coming home.
+If you are fully vaccinated, you will not need to quarantine when you return home, however you will need to take a pre-departure test before your flight.
 You will also need to undergo a PCR test on or before day two of arriving back in the UK.

 If you are not vaccinated, you’ll need to quarantine at home for a period of 10 days on your return to the UK after visiting an amber country.
 You’ll also need to take a pre-departure test and a PCR test on day two and day eight.
 Alternately, you can pay for an additional Test to Release on day five to end quarantine early.
 The majority of countries around the world are on the amber list.